• Skip to primary navigation

 • Vegetables – this soup can be made with a variety of vegetables: celery, capsicum/pepper, zucchini/courgette, a couple of tablespoons of sweetcorn or 2-3 fresh tomatoes.

-3. When the vegetables have started to soften, add the curry powder and red lentils.
+2. When the vegetables have started to soften, stir in the curry powder and red lentils.
+Make sure to cook the curry powder for 30 seconds to release the flavour from the spices.

 FAQ